-3.4 Illegal Border-Crossing
+1.3.4.
+Illegal Border-Crossing

-Between 1 January to 30 September 2014, 23 663 persons were apprehended for illegal border-crossing at the European Union's external land borders.
-It is worth noting that since June 2014, a significant growing trend has been observed.
-However, in comparison with the same nine-month period of 2013, when 29 638 irregular migrants were detected, then number of irregular migrants reported for illegal border crossing during the first nine months of 2014 decreased by 20%.
+Between 1 January and 31 October 2016, 132 544 persons were apprehended for illegal border-crossing at the European Union's external land borders.
+In comparison with the same ten-month period in 2015, when 521 426 irregular migrants were detected, the number of irregular migrants reported for illegal border crossing during the first ten months of 2016 sharply decreased by 75%.